ptcodes/ptcodes.github.io/_posts/2021-04-16-antler-vc-program-review.md

 Overall, 5 teams were offered an investment.
 4 teams have taken it and one team decided to pass on for personal matters.

-## The Investment
+## Securing an Investment

-If the Investment Committee selects your idea, Antler will invest €100,000 for a 12% equity stake in your company.

-But you will pay €45,000 (+21% VAT) to cover the program fees.
-So you will get €45,550 transferred to your company’s bank account.
-You can also get the VAT (€10,041) from the tax authorities back in a month or two.
+Successful pitches to the Investment Committee result in an investment of €100,000 from Antler for a 12% equity stake in your company.
+However, a fee of €45,000 (+21% VAT) is charged for program participation, meaning €45,550 is transferred to your company's bank account.
+The VAT (€10,041) can be reclaimed from the tax authorities within a couple of months.

-**Update 2020:** Here is a piece of exciting news!
-As of Feburary 2020, Antler has changed the offer and won't be charging you €45,000 as the program fee.
-That means you get €100,000 for a 12% stake in your company.
+**Update as of February 2020**: Exciting news!
+Antler has revised its offer and no longer charges the €45,000 program fee.
+This means you receive the full €100,000 investment for a 12% stake in your company.

 ## The Program: Phase 2